Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Sometimes I feel jealous of my child.

-And every year since the day has gotten sweeter as my daughter and I get to thank him and celebrate for being such a great dad and wonderful human.
+And every year since the day has gotten sweeter.
+My daughter and I get to thank him and celebrate for being such a great dad and wonderful human.

 But still, even with so much sweetness on this day now, there’s still some sorrow present, some trigger still lingers.

-Because even though I’m overjoyed to give my daughter a dad like the one she has, I still sometimes feel jealous of her because she has something so different, something so much more infinitely better than I had or will ever have.
+I’m overjoyed to give my daughter a dad like the one she has.
+But I still sometimes feel jealous of her because she has something so different.
+Something so much more infinitely better than I had or will ever have.

 Why do I feel jealous of my child?